Early access

 For the 20× developer.

-Klaussy is a macOS app that orchestrates multiple Claude Code sessions across git worktrees, reviews pull requests with AI, and offers tab-autocomplete from a local model — nothing per-keystroke ever leaves your machine.
+Klaussy is a desktop app for macOS, Windows, and Linux that orchestrates multiple Claude Code sessions across git worktrees, reviews pull requests with AI, and offers tab-autocomplete from a local model — nothing per-keystroke ever leaves your machine.

 What it does